 4. Excessively Spicy Foods

-While spicy foods may not directly worsen menstrual symptoms, they can cause gastrointestinal discomfort and aggravate existing stomach issues.
+While spicy foods may not directly worsen menstrual signs, they can cause gastrointestinal discomfort and aggravate existing stomach issues.
 During your period, hormone levels can also affect your digestion, which can make it more sensitive to certain foods (14).

 Spicy foods contain compounds that can irritate the digestive tract in some people and lead to abdominal cramps and diarrhea when consumed in large amounts (15).
 In addition, consuming too much spice can increase body heat, which is already elevated during the luteal phase of the menstrual cycle (16).